HowTo: pxlBlck - build pxlBlck_CassetteLamp

 Since my wife is an absolute retro fan, this will be a gift for her.
 I'm still at the beginning.
 The 3D printer is running and the parts are ordered.

-But in the section "Download sample configuration" it says that you can download a suitable configuration via a link.
-Either I am blind or this was simply forgotten ?
+But in the section "Load example configuration" it says that you can download a suitable configuration via a link.
+Either I'm blind or this one was just forgotten?

 greeting Dirk